What are war dreams about?

 The word cloud above shows the words that are specifically associated with war dreams.
 These are the words that make war dreams unique compared to all other dream symbols.
 Just examining the graph and reading the words of war dreams can be illuminating about show war affect our dreams.
 Be sure to check out the example war dreams at the bottom of the page.

 The circular bar chart above shows how war in a dream will affect dream content as compared to other dream symbols.
 Higher bars indicate that war is more related to the specific symbol in the graph.
 Lower bars indicate that war is less related to the specific symbol in the graph.
-Specifically, war dreams have more aggressive acts than 98.7% of dream symbols, more disasters than 92.1% of dream symbols, and more death than 90.8% of dream symbols.
-On the other hand, war dreams have less romantic partners than 73.7% of dream symbols, less eating and drinking than 72.9% of dream symbols, and less happiness than 72.5% of dream symbols.
+Specifically, war dreams have more aggressive acts than 98.6% of dream symbols, more disasters than 92.2% of dream symbols, and more death than 90.6% of dream symbols.
+On the other hand, war dreams have less sleep paralysis than 74.9% of dream symbols, less romantic partners than 74.0% of dream symbols, and less happiness than 73.6% of dream symbols.
 Notably, dreams of war are aggressive!
 War dreams have more aggressive interactions than 80% of all of the other dream symbols.
 Aggressive interactions involve attacks, arguments, yelling, pushing, killing, and so on.
 These dreams can be scary, stressful, or confusing.
 But, as with all dreams, it is best to explore what is there.
 Why was there aggression?
 Was it really aggression?
 Finally, war dreams are about death.
 Better stated, war dreams contain more death and dying than 90% of all other dream symbols.
 Dreams help us process our emotions, understand our fears, and grieve.
 Death in a dream is not necessarily a bad thing.
 Dreaming of death can help us overcome fears or say good bye to loved ones.
 But, then again, dreams of death might simple just be dreams.
 Every dream is unique.
 These are general patterns observed in an analysis of over 200,000 dreams.
 This analysis is a tool to help you make sense of your dreams.
 It is best to look at the differences.
 See how your dream of war is different than dreams of war in general.

 2.3%